Mintygadhok/abletrace-lab-docs/Section_2.md

                  close_status, not just status ≠ 4.

-Edit integrity   Composition/identity changes FORK a new version; quantity/ (S59)            planning changes update in place.
-As-made record is immutable
+Edit integrity   Composition/identity changes FORK a new version; quantity/ (S59)            planning changes update in place. ⚠ THE AS-MADE RECORD IS
-                 (MO stores an allergen snapshot at production).
+                 NOT IMMUTABLE — allergens RE-DERIVE LIVE from the current recipe, through to completed and shipped lots (J80, J82).
+                 There is no as-made snapshot.
+Live re-derivation is CORRECT per Minty (a mis-declaration must be correctable on past data); the open risk is the reverse — an allergen genuinely present in a shipped lot can be REMOVED by a later edit, with no audit trail.
+Domain call open → P29.
                  Can't fork while an open MO or stock exists.
 Fork: new → status 1, old → 2, version++.
-Soft-deactivate, never hard-delete.
-MR = write- off (leaves system); Return = back to store, MO-linked.
+Soft-deactivate, never hard- delete.
+MR = write-off (leaves system); Return = back to store, MO-linked.
-                 (All verified live in the 3A.5 formulation walk.)
+                 (Fork/MR/Return verified live in the 3A.5 formulation walk.
+                 The immutability claim was NOT — it was false, S78.)

 batch_qty in     A planning change, no fork.
 Fractional batches are correct. place (S61)